rickosborne/cascades/md/34-6-1-sandstorm.md

 Terry snapped the pen into my palm and I went to work on it.
 The cap and nib flew off, the tube sliding out into my hand.
 I unscrewed the cap and looked at the switch.
-It was set to the red ‘P' position.
+It was set to the red 'P' position.
 Twisting it farther clockwise didn't do anything.

 I held my breath and pushed the button.